-Policy Number: 2003/08 Directorate: Community Services Approval by: Council Responsible Officer: Manager Family and Children's Services Approval Date: 21 September 2020 Version Number: 2 Review Date: 3 Years from Meeting Date
+Policy Number: 2003/08 Directorate: Community Services Approval by: Council Responsible Officer: Manager Family and Children's Services Approval Date: November 2022 Version Number: 3 Review Date: 3 Years from Meeting Date File no: D22-270884

 1. Purpose

 The purpose of this policy is to affirm Council's approach to the provision of funded kindergarten services, in its role as Early Years Manager (EYM).
 It is part of a suite of council policies and procedures that relate to the provision of early years services for children and families.